ikolith/citatel/book/p5_addendums_motivations_misc/shipped/dexhorse.md

 Alternative title that took too much space in the sidebar: "Do We Really Need to Know How Dextrous a Horse Isn't?"

 Any scores not listed for a character are treated as being at 0.
 This works fine for humanoid characters but it quickly breaks down for a horse.
-A horse doesn't have many relevant scores so the reasonable and quick way to create a horse NPC would be to just list movement speed and maybe STR.
-Of course, this means that the horse has as much DEX as a normal person.
+A horse doesn't have many relevant scores, so the reasonable and quick way to create a horse NPC would be to just list movement speed and maybe STR.
+Of course, this means that the horse has as much DEX as a normal person (0).
 Horses do not have thumbs, they don't even have fingers.
 There's a problem here.

-There are a couple ways of dealing with this.
+There are a couple ways I considered dealing with this.

 ### Group-Relative Scores